andratr/bmtool1/README.md

         * Different LLMs
         * LLMs costs

-Due to the AI field's rapid evolvment, a hexagonal architecture was used, which aims to make it easier to plug more techniques, as well as reach any desired state of scalability.
+Due to the AI field's rapid evolution, a hexagonal architecture was used, which aims to make it easier to plug more techniques, as well as reach any desired state of scalability.

 ## Why this exists